Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 * Questions about the planning process, plan templates, or testing process should contact the EPR team (OITITOPSSPECOECCDRCOOPAllStaff@va.gov).
 * The System Owner or delegate uploads the Information System Contingency Plan into RiskVision.
-* The ISCP must meet the following standards: o  NIST Special Publication 800-34 Rev. 1 - Contingency Planning Guide for Federal Information Systems o  Office of Information Security, Authorization Requirements Guide Standard Operating Procedures
+* The ISCP must meet the following standards:
+    * NIST Special Publication 800-34 Rev. 1 - Contingency Planning Guide for Federal Information Systems
+    * Office of Information Security, Authorization Requirements Guide Standard Operating Procedures

-Continuous Monitoring Requirement: The ISCP must be tested and updated on an annual basis or when a significant change in the system or a major change in the data occurs.
+__*Continuous Monitoring Requirement:*__ The ISCP must be tested and updated on an annual basis or when a significant change in the system or a major change in the data occurs.

-### 4.2.8 Disaster Recovery Plan (DRP)
+### 4.2.8 SD8: Disaster Recovery Plan (DRP)
 DRP guidance is provided below:
 * Emergency Preparedness & Response (EPR) underneath DR/COOP is the Office of Primary Responsibility (OPR) for planning and testing of plans.
 * Plans are based upon current boundaries established by OIS.
 Each year EPR will provide planning and testing guidance through an action item.